soffes/apple_push_notification/Readme.markdown

     $ script/plugin install git://github.com/samsoffes/apple_push_notification.git

-Once you have installed ApplePushNotification, run the following command:

-    $ rake apn:migrate

 ## Converting Your Certificate

 Once you have the certificate from Apple for your application, export your key